 At 1,800 meters above sea level, St. Moritz sits pretty in the Engadine, one of the most enchanting valleys in the Swiss Alps.
-The mountain town is perhaps the birthplace of luxury winter tourism, with its shimmering aquamarine lake, emerald forests and roaring mountains having seduced everyone from European aristocrats to Hollywood celebrities since its first rose to prominence in 1864.
-With the 322 days of sunshine each year and the phenomenal peaks of the Swiss Alps always in the side view, St. Moritz is an outdoor thrill for even the most seasoned of skiers while the signature “champagne climate” that sweeps through the air is rounded out with designer boutiques, chic accommodation and top-class restaurants.
-St. Moritz has been the winter gathering place of the prosperous and the eminent for over a century and a half, and today the exclusive Alpine town continues to maintain its reputation as the world’s pinnacle winter destination.
+The mountain town is perhaps the birthplace of luxury winter tourism, with its shimmering aquamarine lake, emerald forests and roaring mountains having seduced everyone from European aristocrats to Hollywood celebrities since it first rose to prominence in 1864.
+With the 322 days of sunshine each year and the phenomenal peaks of the Swiss Alps always in the side view, St. Moritz is an outdoor thrill for even the most seasoned of skiers.

 Where to Stay

 The wonderful frozen landscape that’s set to the backdrop of the postcard-ready Swiss Alps are certainly a huge part of its allure, but this upper Engadine town could never have become the international jet-set destination it is without its illustrious accommodation.
 St. Moritz is the epitome of alpine opulence and hospitality, as there is no shortage of sumptuous 5-star hotels, each with their own relaxing spa treatments, ski access, gourmet restaurants and overall cosmopolitan atmosphere.